drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 have a screening test of letter names or a checklist that can be administered efficiently and reliably.

 1.2.
-The Statements of Problems
+Statement of the Problem

 To monitor children's learning pace, an alphabet checklist or test is essential.
-There have been existing alphabet assessments used in preschool or kindergarten for L1 children, such as CIRCLE Phonological Awareness, Language and Literacy System(C-PALLS)-Rapid Letter Naming, Dynamic Indicators of Basic Early Literacy Skills (DIBLS)-Letter Naming Fluency, Phonological Awareness Literacy Screening (PALS)-Alphabet Knowledge, Letter Sounds (Invernizzi, Juel, & Meier, 2003), Clay's Observation Survey-Alphabet Knowledge (Clay, 2002), and Woodcock Reading Mastery Tests (Woodcock, 1998).
+There exist alphabet assessments used in preschool or kindergarten for L1 children, such as the CIRCLE Phonological Awareness, Language and Literacy System(C-PALLS), Rapid Letter Naming, Dynamic Indicators of Basic Early Literacy Skills (DIBLS), Letter Naming Fluency, Phonological Awareness Literacy Screening (PALS), Alphabet Knowledge, Letter Sounds (Invernizzi, Juel, & Meier, 2003), Clay's Observation Survey: Alphabet Knowledge (Clay, 2002), and Woodcock Reading Mastery Tests (Woodcock, 1998) assessments.
 Ideally, to understand what alphabetic instruction should be given to a particular student, the student should be tested with all the letters, including uppercase and lowercase letters.
 However, to have children read aloud 26 uppercase and 26 lowercase letters is time-consuming as the test has to be administered on an individual basis (*Tortorelli, Bowles & Skibbe, 2017, p.
 149*).
-It is necessary to develop a valid assessment that teachers can administer efficiently.
-Such a test is needed because, in addition to understanding a student's readiness for alphabetic learning, teachers also need to check children's development of alphabetic learning regularly, usually at the beginning, in the middle, and at the end of the school semester.
+It is necessary to have a valid assessment that teachers can administer efficiently and repeatedly.
+Such a test is needed because, in addition to understanding a student's readiness for alphabetic learning, teachers also need to check children's development of alphabetic learning regularly, typically at the beginning, in the middle, and at the end of the school semester.
 For this reason, *Tortorelli* et al. (2017) developed a quick, effective assessment of letter name knowledge called Quick Letter Name Knowledge (Q-LNK) Assessment.
-The assessment was based on Bowels et al.'s (2014) research, with data collected from 1,113 preschoolers of L1 English who were required to name all of the uppercase and lowercase letters of the alphabet.
-After collecting the data, Bowels et al. used the item response theory method to analyze preschoolers' letter name knowledge.
+The assessment was based on Bowles et al.'s (2014) research, with data collected from 1,113 preschoolers of L1 English who were required to name all of the uppercase and lowercase letters of the alphabet.
+After collecting the data, Bowles et al. used Item Response Theory methods to analyze preschoolers' letter name knowledge.
-The result presents that letter name knowledge assessments can have fewer items and measure an extended range of ability while maintaining high levels of reliability (Bowels et al, 2014).
-The Q-LNK assessment includes six short forms of letter name knowledge.
-Each form strategically chooses eight letters out of the 52 uppercase and lowercase letters, significantly reducing the load from testing 52 letters to testing eight letters.
+The result is a letter name knowledge assessment that has fewer items and measures an extended range of ability while maintaining high levels of reliability (Bowles et al, 2014).
+The Q-LNK assessment includes six short forms testing letter name knowledge.
+Each form strategically chooses eight letters out of the 52 uppercase and lowercase letters, significantly reducing the time and effort required to gauge a student's letter name knowledge, by testing eight letters instead of 52.
 While the test can be administered in less than a minute, its reliability is still high (Bowles et al., 2014).
-The purpose of Q-LNK is designed for quick screening and benchmark testing.
+Q-LNK was designed so teachers and others could use it for quick screening and benchmark testing purposes.
 The total score is eight.
-The teacher can estimate how many letters a student has currently acquired in total according to the score from the eight letters in a form.
-The higher score a student gets, the more letters he/she knows.
+The teacher can estimate how many letters a student has currently acquired in total as a percentage of the score from the eight letters in the form.
+The higher the score a student gets, the more letters he/she knows.

 Whether the Q-LNK assessment can be successfully implemented in Taiwan